munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 1. Started Lesson 3 of Intro to Descriptive Statistics course on Udacity.

 2. Had a virtual meetup with @Shubhendu Mishra @Mohona @Labiba @Richaldo_Elias @Marwa from #sg_spaic-kagglers.We chose **Digit Recognizer** as our project to work on this week.

+### Day 20: July 17, 2019

+1. Continued working on the quizzes of Lesson 3 : Intro to Descriptive Statistics course on Udacity.